Prince Andrew & the Epstein Scandal: Content

-In November 2019, the BBC's Newsnight arranged an interview between Prince Andrew and Emily Maitlis in which he publicly recounted his dealings with Epstein for the first time.
+In November 2019, the BBC's Newsnight arranged an interview between Andrew and Emily Maitlis in which he publicly recounted his dealings with Epstein for the first time.
 The interview was recorded in Buckingham Palace on 14 November and broadcast on 16 November.

-Prince Andrew said that he met Epstein in 1999 through Maxwell; this version contradicts the account given by the Duke's private secretary in 2011, who said the two met in "the early 1990s".
-The Duke said he did not regret his friendship with Epstein, saying "the people that I met and the opportunities that I was given to learn either by him or because of him were actually very useful".
+Andrew said that he met Epstein in 1999 through Ghislaine Maxwell.
+This version contradicts the account given by Andrew's private secretary in 2011, who said the two met in "the early 1990s".
+Andrew said he did not regret his friendship with Epstein, saying, "The people that I met and the opportunities that I was given to learn either by him or because of him were actually very useful".

-Prince Andrew denied having sex with Giuffre on 10 March 2001, as she had claimed, because (he said) he had been at home with his daughters after attending a party at PizzaExpress in Woking with his elder daughter, Princess Beatrice.
-The Duke said that he had "no recollection of ever meeting" Giuffre and that he had "absolutely no memory" of a photograph taken of him with Giuffre at Maxwell's residence in London.
-The Duke said he had investigations carried out to establish whether the photograph was faked, but they had been inconclusive.
+Andrew denied having sex with Giuffre on 10 March 2001, as she had claimed, because he said that he had been at home with his daughters after attending a party at PizzaExpress in Woking with his elder daughter, Princess Beatrice.
+Andrew said that he had "no recollection of ever meeting" Giuffre, and that he had "absolutely no memory" of a photograph taken of him with Giuffre at Ghislaine Maxwell's residence in London.
+Andrew said he had investigations carried out to establish whether the photograph was faked, but they had been inconclusive.
 He also claimed that he had never been upstairs in Maxwell's house and questioned his attire, saying that the clothes he wore in the photograph were his "travelling clothes" that he did not wear while in the country.

-Prince Andrew also added that Giuffre's claims about dancing with him at Tramp while he was sweaty were false, due to him temporarily losing the ability to sweat after an "adrenaline overdose" during the Falklands War.
+Andrew also added that Giuffre's claims about dancing with him at Tramp while he was sweaty were false due to his having temporarily lost the ability to sweat after an "adrenaline overdose" during the Falklands War.
 "Several doctors" told The Times they did not believe this explanation, as adrenaline overdose typically causes excessive sweating in humans.
-It has been previously said that his mother the Queen has not been seen sweating in public, raising the possibility of inherited anhidrosis (although this was not the explanation given by the Duke).
+It has been previously said that his mother Elizabeth II was never seen sweating in public, raising the possibility of inherited anhidrosis (although this was not the explanation given by Andrew).

-Prince Andrew admitted to staying in Epstein's mansion for three days in 2010, after Epstein's conviction for sex offences against a minor, describing the location as "a convenient place to stay".
+Andrew admitted to staying in Epstein's mansion for three days in 2010, after Epstein's conviction for sex offences against a minor, describing the location as "a convenient place to stay".
 However, he said, "I kick myself on a daily basis" for the decision "because it was not something that was becoming of a member of the royal family", adding that he "let the side down".
-The Duke said that he met Epstein for the sole purpose of breaking off any future relationship with him, saying that it was "the honourable and right thing to do", adding that one of his flaws was that he was "too honourable" a person.
+Andrew said that he met Epstein for the sole purpose of breaking off any future relationship with him, saying that it was "the honourable and right thing to do".
+He said of himself that he was "too honourable" a person.
 He also said that, if "push came to shove" (and after consultation with his legal teams), he would be willing to testify under oath regarding his associations with Epstein.